japila-books/spark-sql-internals/docs/spark-sql-schema.md

 # Schema -- Structure of Data

-A *schema* is the description of the structure of your data (which together create a link:spark-sql-Dataset.adoc[Dataset] in Spark SQL).
+A *schema* is the description of the structure of your data (which together create a spark-sql-Dataset.md[Dataset] in Spark SQL).
 It can be *implicit* (and <<implicit-schema, inferred at runtime>>) or *explicit* (and known at compile time).

-A schema is described using link:spark-sql-StructType.adoc[StructType] which is a collection of link:spark-sql-StructField.adoc[StructField] objects (that in turn are tuples of names, types, and `nullability` classifier).
+A schema is described using spark-sql-StructType.md[StructType] which is a collection of spark-sql-StructField.md[StructField] objects (that in turn are tuples of names, types, and `nullability` classifier).

 `StructType` and `StructField` belong to the `org.apache.spark.sql.types` package.